-If you want to create an eCommerce website, it is important that you know the basics of website development.
-With this 7-step guide for beginners, we will teach you how to create an eCommerce site from scratch.
+Are you interested in creating your own ecommerce website?
+If you want to develop an ecommerce website, it is important that you know the basics of web development.
+With this 6-step guide for beginners, we will teach you how to create an ecommerce site from scratch!

 3 Best Website Platforms for Building An Ecommerce Website